zilverline/sequent/docs/docs/concepts/snapshotting.md

 end
 ```

 **Important:** When you enable snapshotting you **must** delete all snapshots on each deploy.
-The AggregateRoot root state is dumped in the database if in the new version you change the class definition the snapshotted state can not be loaded.
+The AggregateRoot root state is dumped in the database.
+If in the new version the class definition of the AggregateRoots is changed the snapshotted state can not be loaded.
 {: .notice--danger}

 To delete all snapshots do you can execute `bundle exec rake sequent:snapshotting::delete_all`.